 The total cost estimate works out to about 34 cents, and includes both the total EC2 hourly cost plus the total data upload cost for the entire test.
 In many cases including this example here, data upload is a negligible contributor to data costs.
 Furthermore, this cost represents the maximum that you can expect to be charged by AWS.
 Your actual billed charges will almost certainly be lower due to a multitude of factors, including free tier usage, intra-AWS data cost discounts and waivers, etc.

-For virtually every load test you will at least initially have to perform a hypothetical analysis of costs.
+If you want to estimate the cost for your new test you can perform a hypothetical analysis of costs.
 This involves relatively known costs of EC2 load agent instances, plus a rough estimation of data transfer costs.
 First tackling the former using published AWS EC2 pricing tables, we can reference an excerpt below for some quick calculations:

 Let us select a server size of m3.medium.
 In this scenario, we know that our test requires three of these instances, and will be run for a total duration of one hour.
 (For more insight on how to select instance sizes and number of instances, please refer to this post on vCPU determination, as well as this post on EC2 type selection.)
 We can roughly estimate the anticipated AWS bill for the load using the information known thus far: